In the middle of a room makeover? Textured walls can be a pain. Here are 7 tips on how to paint textured walls for great results every time!

 - Lean towards using matte paint instead of a gloss when you are painting a textured wall.
-The matte paint will hides the texture better, where the gloss will defines it – especially when the light hits it.
+The matte paint will hide the texture better, whereas the gloss will define it—especially when the light hits it.

 - Use a high nap or high pile roller (e.g. 3/4″ thick).
 These are generally the fluffiest rollers at the hardware store.
 They achieve better coverage on rougher textures.